Scalable Policy Maximization Under Network Interference: Missing Proofs

-The fact that $M_\tau^\lambda$ is well-defined follows from the proof of Lemma 8 of \citet{imp_lin_algs}. \end{proof} With this result in hand, Lemma 9 and Theorem 1 from \citet{imp_lin_algs} follow directly.
+With this result in hand, Lemma 9 and Theorem 1 from \citet{imp_lin_algs} follow directly.
 We next need to extend Lemma 11 from \citet{imp_lin_algs} to our setting.
+Our proof differs due to the batch structure of our updates to $\ol{V}_{t}$, however our result is effectively equivalent to theirs.